-The evidence cited in DR4 and DR5 regarding policy-making provides the picture of an active Board reflecting public interests.
+DR4 and DR5 provide overlapping evidence for this standard regarding policy-making.
+The evidence cited above provides a picture of an active Board reflecting public interests.
 The Board Goals and Key Activities provide evidence of intent to meet this standard and annual Board Self-Evaluations and discussions created opportunities for honest appraisal of their progress.